HeatherWelch/PseudoPredictR/README.md

 <img src="inst/imgs/PseudoPredictR.png?raw=True" width="100">

 Create a pseudo predictor layer based on a classical painting to assess the significance of your climatic and topographical predictors in species distribution models using the **PseudoLayer** function.
-This funciton was inspired by https://onlinelibrary.wiley.com/doi/full/10.1111/geb.12684
+This function was inspired by https://onlinelibrary.wiley.com/doi/full/10.1111/geb.12684

 A nastyverse package <br />